hhw1101/Intro-to-Prog-RAI/Week 4/Lecture/Lecture_4.md

 int size = sizeof(week)/sizeof(week[0]);
 ~~~

 Nested loops are slow.
-If multiple loops are needed then it is easier to use the same loop for each 'action'.
+If multiple loops are needed then it is easier to use the same loop for each "action".

 ### Passing arrays to functions
 To pass an array into a function the array variable name and array size is specified